thriveweb/gf-assist/readme.txt

 == Installation ==

-Installing "Assist for Gravity Forms" can be done either by searching for "Assist for Gravity Forms" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:
+Installing "UI Elements" can be done either by searching for "UI Elements" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:

 1. Download the plugin via WordPress.org
 1. Upload the ZIP file through the 'Plugins > Add New > Upload' screen in your WordPress dashboard